aws/aws-dataexchange-data-requests/README.md

 A: Yes.
 [Publishing guidelines](https://docs.aws.amazon.com/data-exchange/latest/userguide/publishing-guidelines.html) for listing products on AWS Data Exchange and [Terms and Conditions](https://aws.amazon.com/marketplace/management/terms) for AWS Marketplace Providers restrict certain categories of data.

+Publicly-available data may be made available through [Open Data on AWS](https://aws.amazon.com/opendata).
+Data listed in the [Registry of Open Data on AWS](https://registry.opendata.aws/) are discoverable on AWS Data Exchange.

 **Q: What do the categories mean?**

 A: